 \section{Introduction}

-Regression discontinuity (RD) designs are important tools for treatment effect estimation and causal inference in scenarios where the probability of treatment assignment is dependent on an observed running variable, with the probability discontinuous at some known cutoff \citep{thistlethwaite1960regression, hahn2001identification}.
+Regression discontinuity (RD) designs are important tools for treatment effect estimation and causal inference when the probability of treatment assignment depends on an observed running variable, and is discontinuous at some known cutoff \citep{thistlethwaite1960regression, hahn2001identification}.
 If treatment assignment is deterministic conditional on the running variable, then the design is sharp (SRD), and if treatment is random conditional on the running variable, then the design is fuzzy (FRD).
-These methods have been applied to a wide range of topics including the economics of education and educational outcomes \citep{angrist1999using, lindo2010ability}, industrial organisation \citep{busse20061}, political economy \citep{lee2001electoral}, environmental economics \citep{salman2022paris}, the effects of social or financial aid programmes \citep{ludwig2007does, londono2020upstream} and medical applications \citep{bor2017treatment, cattaneo2023guide}.
+These methods have been applied to a wide range of topics, including the economics of education and educational outcomes \citep{angrist1999using}, industrial organization \citep{busse20061}, political economy \citep{lee2001electoral}, environmental economics \citep{salman2022paris}, the effects of social/financial aid programs \citep{ludwig2007does}, and medical applications \citep{cattaneo2023guide}.

-The treatment effect of interest in the fuzzy design is identified by the ratio of the differences of two conditional expectation functions \citep{arai2016optimal}.
-The standard estimator uses four separate local polynomial regressions, applied separately to the outcome and treatment conditional expectation functions, either side of the cutoff.
-A significant drawback of this is that the numerator and denominator are in effect treated as separate SRD objects; asymptotically, this is justified using the delta method, but in practice, this is reliant on the finite-sample distribution providing a good approximation of the asymptotic distribution.
-Despite a significant theoretical literature discussing optimal choices regarding the degree of polynomial regression \citep{gelman2019high}, choice of kernel \citep[e.g.,][]{cheng1997automatic, imbens2008regression} and bandwidth selection \citep[e.g.,][]{imbens2012optimal, calonico2020optimal}, this particular issue of potential finite-sample ratio estimator instability has received limited attention e.g., while \citet{noack2024bias} develop a bias-aware test statistic that bypasses the delta method and is robust to identification strength, they do not consider estimation.
+The treatment effect of interest in the fuzzy design is identified by the ratio of the differences of conditional expectation functions \citep{hahn2001identification}.
+The standard estimator uses four local polynomial regressions, applied separately to the outcome and treatment conditional expectation functions, on either side of the cutoff.
+Here, the numerator and denominator are treated as separate SRD objects; this is justified asymptotically via the delta method, but ratio estimators potentially lack finite moments in finite samples if the denominator can be close to 0 with sufficient probability (e.g., the just-identified linear instrumental variables (IV) estimator under joint error normality \citep{chao2013expository}).
+Despite a significant theoretical literature discussing optimal choices regarding the degree of polynomial regression \citep{gelman2019high}, choice of kernel \citep{cheng1997automatic, imbens2008regression} and bandwidth selection \citep{imbens2012optimal, calonico2020optimal}, this particular issue of finite-sample instability has received limited attention; though \citet{noack2024bias} develop a bias-aware test statistic that bypasses the delta method and is robust to identification strength, but they do not consider estimation.